 i) Flying cameras are becoming simpler to operate.

-ii) The images resulting out of drone photography is absolutely unique and different from what we had seen earlier.
+ii) The images resulting from drone photography is absolutely unique and different from what we had seen earlier.

 iii) Operating a drone camera is thrilling, addictive, and fun.

 Even three years ago, drone cameras used to take, blurred, shaky images due to a poor lens, cyan overtones, props within the frame, too much digital noise and a tilted horizon.
 But today, drone photography has indeed come a long way.

 Unfortunately, flying drones in India was not legal until recent times.
 India’s aviation regulator has published a set of new rules which makes flying drone cameras in India legal starting December 2018.